Most of us have witnessed great anguish

 just as clearly about marrying a divorced person

-because there is a greater need for clarity on
+because there's a greater need for clarity on

-this issue that is so important for so many people
+this issue that's so important for so many people

 through the ages.
 As expected the Bible does just